Refinance Appraisal: What You Can Expect And How To Prepare

 What To Do With A Low Appraisal

-If your home appraisal comes in low, borrowers have a few options:
+If your home appraisal comes in low and you disagree with the result, you have a few options:

-- You can pay the difference in your closing costs, but if the appraisal dips much lower than the loan amount, this may not be an affordable option.
+- You can cover the difference in your closing costs.
+But if the appraisal is significantly lower than the loan amount, refinancing may not be an affordable option.

-- You may have to wait to refinance until the home values in your neighborhood go up.
+- You can wait to refinance until the home values in your neighborhood go up or you’ve paid down your mortgage balance enough to have sufficient equity.

 What Do Appraisers Look For In A Refinance Appraisal?

-Appraisers look into a few critical factors that they use to determine how much a home is worth.
-So, what do appraisers look for in a refinance?
+Appraisers evaluate several critical factors to determine how much a home is worth.

 - Condition of the interior and exterior